Antonio Lucci: Life

 Angelo Nicola Lucci was born on 2 August 1682 to the cobbler and coppersmith Francesco Lucci and his wife, Angela Paolantonio.

 He attended the local school that the Franciscans managed and later joined them in 1698.
 Lucci made his solemn profession in 1698 in the religious name of "Antonio".

 He completed his studies for the priesthood in Assisi where he was ordained in 1705.
-He studied rhetoric and philosophical studies at Venagro and Alvito as well as in Aversa before doing theological studies at both Agnone and Fasani.
+He studied rhetoric and philosophical studies at Venagro and Alvito as well as in Aversa before doing theological studies at Agnone.
 Further studies led to a doctorate in theological studies and appointments as a professor in Agnone as well as at the Franciscan school in Ravello (from 1709 to 1712) and at the Franciscan school of San Lorenzo in Naples (from 1713 to 1718).
 He also served as guardian of the convent in Naples.

 Lucci was elected as the Minister Provincial in 1718 and held that post until 1719; in 1719 he was appointed as a professor at the Pontifical University of St. Bonaventure in Rome and remained there until his appointment to the episcopate.
 In 1725 he received instructions from Pope Benedict XIII to write against Jansenism.
 It was rumored that Benedict XIII would appoint him as a cardinal but this did not happen: the pope had decided to name him in 1729 as the Bishop of Bovino and explained of the appointment: "I have chosen as Bishop of Bovino an eminent theologian and a great saint".
 Benedict XIII himself conferred episcopal consecration upon Lucci in Saint Peter's Basilica.

-Lucci had a reputation for being reserved but his episcopate was marked with frequent visits to his local parishes in the diocese as well as a renewal of Gospel application amongst the faithful; he dedicated his episcopal income to works of education and set up catechesis classes for children and the poor.
-He also repaired churches and enforced discipline on priests who indulged in vanities while also visiting hermits to ensure the magisterium was being upheld in those places of hermitage.
+Lucci had a reputation for being reserved but his episcopate was marked with frequent visits to his local parishes in the diocese as well as a renewal of Gospel application amongst the faithful; he dedicated his episcopal income to works of education and set up free schools.
+He repaired churches and enforced discipline on priests who indulged in vanities.
+He also visiting hermits to ensure the magisterium was being upheld in those places of hermitage.
 The Minister General for his order requested he write a hagiographical account in 1740 and so he wrote a major book about the Franciscan saints and blesseds in the first two centuries.

-Lucci studied with, and was a close friend of, Francis Fasani who, after Lucci's death, testified on 29 November 1742 at the diocesan hearings regarding the holiness of Lucci's life; he and Fasani were both ordained as priests together.
+Lucci studied with, and was a close friend of Francis Fasani who, after Lucci's death, testified on 29 November 1742 at the diocesan hearings regarding the holiness of Lucci's life; he and Fasani were both ordained as priests together.
 Alphonsus Maria de' Liguori wrote of Lucci and heaped great praise upon him.

 Lucci died in of a high fever in mid-1752 and his remains were interred in the Bovino Cathedral.